Want to find out about parliament’s numerous history and oddities? Here are 32 cool and interesting facts about the Houses of Parliament.

 Generally the Monarch only comes to the Houses of Parliament in the State Opening of Parliament, which happens once a year.

 And Instead, they Have to Send the Black Rod to Deliver Their Message to the House of Commons

 The Gentleman Usher of the Black Rod or Lady Usher of the Black Rod – generally shortened to the Black Rod becuase both are a bit of a mouthful, is in charge of controlling access and preserving access to the House of Lords.

-Before last month, it was a role to which the general public paid little attention… until the prorogation of parliament that was.
+Before a couple of years ago, it was a role to which the general public paid little attention… until the prorogation of parliament that was.